MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 ## Create an Always On VPN client profile

-In this section, we'll create a VPN client connection for the following reasons:

-- Verify that the VPN test client can establish a successful VPN connection.

-- Create the EAP settings for export in the next section.
+In this section, we'll create a VPN client connection in order to verify that the VPN test client can establish a successful VPN connection.
+This will also allow us to create the EAP settings for export in the next section.

 For more information about EAP settings, see [EAP configuration](/windows/client-management/mdm/eap-configuration).

 1. Sign in to the domain-joined VPN client computer as the VPN user you created in [Create Active Directory test user](tutorial-aovpn-deploy-setup.md#create-vpn-user-and-group).